DNKpp/mimicpp/README.md

 | AppleClang-18.1.6 |     -     |    x   |    x   |    x   |

 As new compilers become available, they will be added to the workflow, but older compilers will probably never be supported.

+## Known Issues

+* Clang-18.1 introduced a regression regarding the ``std::invocable`` concept and a default parameter of type ``std::source_location``.
+On this version, all invocable checks will fail.
+Clang-17 and Clang-19 do not suffer from this issue.